-The idea of a coconut oil cleanse seems a little crazy at first.
+This cleanse seems a little crazy at first.
 I’m right there with you.

 I’m not big on fad cleanses personally.
 I’ve never been good at subjecting myself to an insanely restricted diet (aside from my milk diet, but what can I say?
 I love milk), especially one that required heavy duty fasting.

 I know now this is probably because my stress levels have been too high for a few years, and fasting can generally stress even further (can we say mood swings, anyone?).